memfault/interrupt/_drafts/memfault-matter.md

 #### Via mDNS

-Another mechanism could be to distribute this service to the devices via multicast DNS service discovery which is also used by matter devices.
+Another mechanism could be to distribute this service to the devices via multicast DNS service discovery which is also used by Matter devices.

 E.g. on a machine one could advertise a Memfault service: